You can develop a property based on exactly what the market wants.

 What type of investment property should I commit my money to?

-This investment property type is really, more often than not, suitable for property developers.
 Typically, you’re taking control of a plot of land that you’re going to build on.
 And that means you need to understand what the local market wants.
 Plus, it means you need to commit time and energy to turn the development into a reality.

 This type of investment in vacant land and new developments offer a wealth of opportunity.
 You can customise the deal and build specifically for the market.
 However, you also need to recognise that you’re taking on more work in the process.